Unmind logo

 Explore > Search > Switching Off (7 sessions)

 Create a routine that signals the end of the working day.
-For example, try taking a walk, listening to your favourite podcast, or simply packing away your home office.
+For example, try taking a walk, listening to your favorite podcast, or simply packing away your home office.

 5. Nutrition

-Food is a big part of festivities and indulging once in a while is never a bad thing.
-But keeping our gut happy is key to providing the right environment for our mental wellbeing.
+Food is a big part of festivities, and indulging once in a while is never a bad thing.
+But keeping our gut happy is key to providing the right environment for our mental well-being.
 If you’re looking for some inspiration on meals that are great for your mind, check out the Food to Boost Mood Series.
-If you’re going to be spending a lot of time in the kitchen, try our Mindful Cooking Tools, to promote a calm kitchen and food-savouring experience.
+If you’re going to be spending a lot of time in the kitchen, try our Mindful Cooking Tools, to promote a calm kitchen and food-savoring experience.

 Explore > Search > Food to Boost Mood